What a Gut Doctor Eats in a Day for a Balanced Microbiome

 If Dr. B is hungry for breakfast that day he reaches for a bowl of oatmeal and mixed berries or opts for a plant-powered smoothie.
 His standby is one packed with bananas, greens, berries, ground flax, broccoli sprouts and, occasionally, some walnuts.

-We think Dr. B would love our Spiced Apple Berry Oatmeal and our classic Green Smoothie to start his day off right.
+We think Dr. B would love our classic Green Smoothie to start his day off right.

 Lunch